Loschcode/rails_async_migrations/README.md

 Turning data changes into a `rake task` can be a good idea, and it's ideal to test it out too, but sometimes you need this **fat ass loop** of **>1,000,000 records** which will be run **once, and only once** to be run fast and without locking down the deployment process itself; making a `rake task` for that is overkill.
 After all, it will only be used once and within a specific structure / data context.
 This gem is here to answer this need.

-## Getting started

-If you want to see a quick example of use from scratch, I've written an article on the matter: [How to turn my ActiveRecord migrations asynchronous ?](https://medium.com/@LoschCode/how-to-turn-my-activerecord-migrations-asynchronous-c160b599f38)

 ## Requirements

 You can use this library through different background processing technologies